 There are signs that can provide you an idea of the size of a rat population in your home.
 If rodents are seen at night, but never during the day, you likely have a smaller rat population in your home.
 If you have started seeing rats during the day, together with fresh droppings and new gnaw marks, the rat population at your home is likely quite large.
 Professional services are recommended.

-You must understand that rat droppings can prove to be very dangerous.
+You must understand, rat droppings can prove to be very dangerous.
 Rat droppings can contain dangerous pathogens that can cause serious disease.

 Rat droppings become even more dangerous as they dry.
 As mentioned previously, dried rat droppings crumble easily.
 When the crumble, they release dust into the air.
 Viruses and bacteria that can cause serious or even fatal disease can be contained in the dust that becomes airborne.
 A person encountering the dust can end up breathing it in and become infected with a serious disease.
 Diseases that are carried in rat droppings include: